 While not all companies use the exact same guidelines, here’s a list of what commonly determines the bottom line on your auto insurance policy.

 Where You Live: There are a couple of ways that your location influences the amount you’ll pay for insurance: your state and your zip code.
 Each state has its own laws about car insurance, with different minimums and different categories of required coverage.
 You can learn about the coverage requirements in your state here.
+You may also be interested in learning about tips to help you save money on auto insurance premiums

 Your zip code matters, too, because car insurance rates are also determined based on the factors associated with each area.
 For example, city drivers will often pay higher auto insurance rates than those in smaller towns or rural areas, since urban areas have higher rates of accidents, auto theft, and vandalism.
 Zip codes that are vulnerable to floods, earthquakes, and wildfires also result in higher rates for drivers.